Akuli/jou/doc/types.md

 For convenience, the most commonly used types have simpler names:
 `byte` always means same as `uint8` and `int` always means same as `int32`.

+The minimum and maximum values shown above are also in [stdlib/limits.jou](../stdlib/limits.jou).

 Values of integers in Jou code may contain underscores.
 They are ignored, but they often make large numbers much more readable.